kyiiiiiii/WebBasedHomecareSystem/README.md

 ✅ Secure authentication and role-based access<br>
 ✅ WAMPServer (MySQL) support for local database simulation<br>

+🛠️ Hardware Components<br>
+Arduino Uno<br>
+Heartbeat Sensor AD8232 <br>
+USB Cable (for data transmission)<br>
+Jumper Wires<br>
+🔗 How It Works<br>
+The heartbeat sensor detects the pulse from the patient’s fingertip.<br>
+The Arduino Uno processes the signal and sends the heart rate data via serial communication.<br>
+The system stores and displays the data in real time on the patient dashboard.<br>

 🛠️ Installation Guide<br>
 1. Clone the Repository<br>
    - git clone https://github.com/kyiiiiiii/WebBasedHomecareSystem.git<br>